larammerce/docs/8.x/getting-started/installation.md

 #### Generate required keys

-Execute this script using terminal to generate the required app key:
+Go to the larammerce directory and execute this script to generate the required app key:

 ```bash
 php artisan key:generate